What is Systems Planning?

 Development Review

-Systems Planning is responsible for several areas of the development review process, including utility needs, natural features, and environmental impacts.
-Environmental impacts encompass floodplain management, stormwater management, grading, and drainage.
+Review private development plans for utility needs, natural features, floodplain management, stormwater management, grading, and drainage.

 Guiding Principles